 The tundra carpet has such little time to enjoy the sunlight because most of the time it’s buried under snow.
 However it uses its time wisely, as soon as temperatures are above freezing, the rapid life-cycle begins.
 Within a few days after the snow begins to melt, perennials flower and some produce seed within 4 weeks.
 The shorter plants (1 to 3 inches) flower first because they are in the warmer air layers near the ground.
 The tundra plants make the most of their excessive amounts of sunlight in the summer.

 However, plants only flower for a few days or weeks in these environments.
-The blossoms are colorful and generally large in relations to the size of the plant.
+The blossoms are colorful and generally large in relation to the size of the plant.

 It’s a Small World